Growth Trends for Related Jobs

 Many people are attracted to a career as a residential counselor by their desire to help others.
 Residential counselors work with patients receiving treatment at live-in facilities, such as rehabilitation centers, mental health facilities or group homes.
 They counsel the patients, facilitate group and individual therapy sessions, and plan day-to-day activities.
-The salary for a residential counselor, according to the jobs website Glassdoor, ranges from $25,000 to $36,000 annually, as of 2014.
+The median salary for a residential counselor, according to the Bureau of Labor Statistics, is $37,530 as of May 2020.
 Potential residential counselors can take several steps to make a great impression in the interview.

 Research the Facility